Cordes-sur-Ciel, Tarn tourism & sightseeing

-Visit Cordes-sur-Ciel (Midi-Pyrenees, France)
+Visit Cordes-sur-Ciel (Midi-Pyrenees, France)Photo Gallery

 Cordes is a large and amazingly well preserved bastide with dozens of narrow streets to explore.
 For the photographer there are photo opportunities at every turn of a corner as gothic archways frame beautiful timber framed buildings.

-La Maison Prunet (end 13th century).
+- La Maison Prunet (end 13th century).
 This is one of the oldest of these houses and has fine arched gothic windows.

-La Maison du Grand Fauconnier (14th century).
+- La Maison du Grand Fauconnier (14th century).
 A fine sandstone building.

-La Maison du Grand Veneur (14th century).
+- La Maison du Grand Veneur (14th century).
 The tallest of the Gothic buildings with 4 stories.
 On the second story is a wonderful scene of a hunt sculpted in stone.

-La Maison du Grand Ecuyer (14th century).
+- La Maison du Grand Ecuyer (14th century).
 Another building with sculptures on the facade, including one of a woman eating an apple.

+Other places of interest include the market hall and the original entrances through the fortifications.
 The Halle in Cordes is 14th century and has a 13th century well.
-The Halle is surrounded by a number of restaurants who have their eating areas under the Halle.
-Its a lovely place to stop for lunch.
+It is surrounded by a number of restaurants who have their eating areas under the Halle and is a lovely place to stop for lunch.

-The Porte 'Le Portanel' (14C)
+- The Porte 'Le Portanel' (14th century)

 If you love local art and craft shops then you will be totally spoilt in Cordes.
-There is just about every type of Potter, Artisit, Glassmaker you could imagine crowded into this little town and it is very rare for our guests to return home without a picture, painting or sculpture to take home as their holiday memento.
+There is just about every type of Potter, Artist and Glassmaker you could imagine crowded into this little town and it is very rare for our guests to return home without a picture, painting or sculpture to take home as their holiday memento.

 Places to Visit

-Spoilt for choice, a few you might like to try are: The Museum of Modern and Contemporary Art which also houses an embroidery exhibition; the Charles-Portal Art and History museum which focuses on the history of Cordes through the ages; Historma, with its 80+ wax models depicting life for the middle classes in the middle-ages; and for those with a sweet tooth a visit to the Musée de L’Art du Sucre is an absolute must.
+Spoilt for choice, a few you might like to try are: The Museum of Modern and Contemporary Art which also houses an embroidery exhibition; the Charles-Portal Art and History museum which focuses on the history of Cordes through the ages; Historama, with its 80+ wax models depicting life for the middle classes in the middle-ages; and for those with a sweet tooth a visit to the Musée de L’Art du Sucre is an absolute must.

 Cordes sur Ciel Festivals

 There are numerous festivals held throughout the season some of which literally take over the town.
 A fun one for all the family is the Medieval Festival of the Grand Fauconnier where visiters are encouraged to join in the fun by dressing in medieval costume and then enjoying the spectacles of street theatre, demonstrations of medieval crafts and also see local birds of prey.

 For a really romantic evening meal you can’t beat the atmosphere in Cordes at night and there are a lot to choose from, perhaps a special meal in the Michelin acclaimed LeGrand Ecuyer,or maybe even a medieval banquet at l’Escuelle des Chevaliers.